mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Build** (3)

 name:     Cascading Rebirth
-text:     Destroy a friendly minion to summon a random Magmar minion that costs 1 more nearby.
+text:     Destroy an allied minion to summon a random Magmar minion that costs 1 more nearby.

 name:     Deep Impact
 text:     Deal damage to a minion to reduce its ❤️ to 1.

 name:     Diretide Frenzy
-text:     Give a friendly minion +1⚔️ and Frenzy.
+text:     Give an allied minion +1⚔️ and Frenzy.

 name:     Embryotic Insight
 text:     If you have an Egg, draw 2 cards.